thebouqs/ansible-role-sshd/README.md

 **NOTE: All defaults shown before are for the role.
 The SSH Server has defaults that are used for any setting not set explicitly by the user*.*

 ### sshd_service_name
-This is the name of the serivce to manage (ie sshd.service), it distribution specifc though **most** use sshd.service now.
+This is the name of the serivce to manage (ie sshd.service), it distribution specifc though **most** use sshd.service.

 **default**: '' Set to distribution specific value by default